jhonnyV-V/phoemux/README.md

 ## Changelog

 - now if a session for an "ash" already exist phoemux will attach or switch to that session
+- now the phoemux command and the edit and delete subcommands have runtime completion